 C. Grow Rack

-If you want to set up a grow rack these are the items I would make sure to include:
+For the best ways to set up a seed-starting station, you want to set up a grow rack with the following items.
+I would make sure to include:

 - Any type of adjustable shelving; metal, plastic, wood.